waldrain/waldrain.github.io/moniwonig.md

   joerg remaining old rest is now 0.3, so he used 0.6 + 1.1 = 1.7 m3 so far;
   joerg now remaining: 0.3 + 1.1 = 1.4 m3
-2023-02-06: joerg finished the old rest and moni finished her part of row 11 joerg consumption so far is 2.0 m3 moni consumption so far is 0.5 m3 joerg now remaining chopped raummeter: 0.5 x 0.5 x 4.2 = 1 m3 joerg now remaining unchopped festmeter: ca. 20 rugel 18-30 cm diameter ca. 1.5 m3
+2023-02-06: joerg finished the old rest and moni finished her part of row 11 no more 25 cm pieces left in row 11;
+  moni consumption so far is 0.5 m3;
+  joerg consumption so far is 2.0 m3;
+  joerg remaining chopped raummeter: 0.5 x 0.5 x 4.2 = 1 m3;
+  joerg remaining unchopped festmeter: ca. 20 rugel 18-30 cm diameter ca. 1.5 m3

 ## strassenlicht